 As app developers, over the course of hundreds of client consultations we noticed we get asked a lot of common questions.
 So we thought it would be a good idea to put them in this post.
 Here are the answers to the top 5 questions we get asked on mobile app development.

 1. How can I make sure my app idea is protected?

-We sign a NDA (Non Disclosure Agreement) with all potential clients before we start discussing the app with you.
-If you’d like to discuss your idea, please just get in touch.
+Sign a NDA (Non Disclosure Agreement) with all the app developers you’re reaching out to.
+Do this before you discuss the idea with them.
+If you’d like to discuss your idea with us, please just get in touch.